Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models

 \subsection{Hyperparameter Analysis}

-To understand how different components interact in our framework, we conduct a comprehensive parameter sensitivity analysis focusing on two key parameters: the data augmentation ratio $\alpha$ (controlling the proportion of augmented samples) and the alignment loss coefficient $\lambda$ (balancing prediction matching and explanation alignment).
-We vary $\alpha$ from 0.1 to 0.5 and $\lambda$ from 0.01 to 100, conducting experiments on the NCI109 dataset with settings consistent with Section~\ref{sec:model_extraction_performance}.
+This section provides a comprehensive parameter sensitivity analysis that complements the AUC results presented in Section~\ref{subsection:hyperparameter}.
+We focus on two key hyperparameters: the data augmentation ratio $r$ (controlling the proportion of augmented samples) and the alignment loss coefficient $\lambda$ (balancing prediction matching and explanation alignment).
+We vary $r$ from 0.1 to 0.5 and $\lambda$ from 0.01 to 100, conducting experiments on the NCI109 dataset with settings consistent with Section~\ref{subsection:model_extraction_performance}.

-Figure~\ref{fig:param_analysis_auc} reveals that neither excessively small nor large augmentation ratio $\alpha$ yields optimal performance, suggesting that a moderate amount of data augmentation is most beneficial for model stealing.
-Regarding the alignment of explanations illustrated in Figure~\ref{fig:param_analysis_corr}, while the data augmentation ratio $\alpha$ demonstrates relatively consistent impact, the alignment coefficient $\lambda$ plays a crucial role in capturing the target model's decision logic.
+As shown in Figure~\ref{fig:param_analysis_fid}, fidelity consistently improves as alignment coefficient $\lambda$ increases, while augmentation ratio $r$ achieves optimal results between 0.1 and 0.3.
+Figure~\ref{fig:param_analysis_auc} reveals that neither excessively small nor large augmentation ratio $r$ yields optimal AUC performance, suggesting that a moderate amount of data augmentation is most beneficial for model stealing.
+Regarding the alignment of explanations illustrated in Figure~\ref{fig:param_analysis_corr}, while the data augmentation ratio $r$ demonstrates relatively consistent impact, the alignment coefficient $\lambda$ plays a crucial role in capturing the target model's decision logic.
 As $\lambda$ increases from 0.01 to 10, we observe significant improvement in the consistency of node importance rankings between the surrogate and target models, indicating enhanced capture of the target model's decision logic.
-However, when $\lambda$ exceeds a certain threshold, the improvement of extraction becomes marginal, and may even compromise the surrogate model's ability to match the target model's predictions.
+However, when $\lambda$ exceeds a certain threshold, the improvement becomes marginal and may even compromise the surrogate model's ability to match the target model's predictions.